kenmaca/frrand-api/README.md

 * msg: "User already exists"

 ### Gets all Users: GET http://otw.kenma.ca/users
+#### Notes
+For developmental use only and will be disabled during production.
+Do not implement using this interface.

 #### Returns
 ##### Success: 200
 * users: `[an user, ..]`